The Ultimate Declutter Your Home Checklist

 The Decluttering Process

-Declutter can be broken down into three stages – time, work, and clean up.
-Once your home is decluttered, you can focus on home organization.
+Decluttering can be broken down into three stages – time, work, and clean up.
+Once your home is decluttered, you can focus on how to start organizing.
 When I say “organization,” I am referring to the act of making everything look appealing to your eyes and getting the most function out of an area.
-Decluttering is where you go through everything and put the keepers back in an orderly fashion – but not in a way that it would be on the cover of a home magazine.
+Decluttering is the very first thing you do, where you go through everything and put the keepers back in an orderly fashion – but not in a way that it would be on the cover of a home magazine.

 Time

-You must set aside time for decluttering.
+Blocking out the time to declutter is essential.
 And, while I do believe that you can do a little here and a little there, that's just not how the Boot Camp Mom works.
 Remember: boot camps are short and intense courses of training.
 When we look at the act of decluttering, we want to get the most done in the shortest amount of time.

 Work